Quick Answer: NLP Implementation Roadmap

 | Production | Can the system run, monitor, and improve safely? | Integrated service, observability, rollback, improvement loop |

 Use the roadmap to avoid unfocused pilots.
-A sentiment model, document extractor, chatbot, or classifier can all be valid, but each needs a different data plan, evaluation set, user interface, and operating model.
-The narrow AI use-case checklist is useful when teams need to decide which language task is buildable first.
+A sentiment model, document extractor, chatbot, semantic search tool, or ticket classifier can all be valid, but each needs a different data plan, evaluation set, user interface, and operating model.
+The narrow AI for business guide is useful when teams need to decide which language task is buildable first.

 Start by naming the workflow, not the technology.
 Good NLP use cases have repeated text inputs, a known business decision, a clear owner, and a measurable improvement target.
 Examples include classifying support tickets, extracting invoice fields, summarizing sales calls, tagging compliance documents, routing inbound leads, detecting escalation risk, or answering policy questions from a controlled knowledge base.

 For each candidate, document the current process: who reads the text, what they decide, which system they update, how long it takes, what mistakes cost, and what evidence a reviewer needs.
-This exposes whether the project is closer to a classification model, extraction pipeline, RAG assistant, LLM workflow, or rules-plus-model hybrid.
+This exposes whether the project is closer to a classifier, extraction pipeline, retrieval-augmented assistant, summarizer, semantic search tool, or rules-plus-model hybrid.

 - Owner: the team accountable for the workflow result, such as support, operations, legal, sales, finance, or HR.